ElsevierSoftwareX/SOFTX-D-20-00038/README.md

 ## Requirements

-- GPU with at least 4 GB of memory (>8GB preferred)
+- GPU with at least 4 GB of memory (>8GB recommended)
 - Preferably a computing server with many CPU cores and ample amount of RAM
 - Recent Kaldi installation
   - Needed in feature extraction and data augmentation